Skip to main content

 Biography

 Adriana Cobo Corey is an architect and educator with a doctorate in spatial practice.
-She works on architecture for social purpose with projects sited within the urban public realm.
-Her interdisciplinary practice on performance architecture focuses on the connection between taste and class in architectural and urban design.
-Adriana collaborates with marginalised and/or under-represented groups in partnerships with community organisations, corporations, and business and service providers.
-Her research inspects the role of designers as ‘taste makers’, fore-fronting taste as a key though usually subdued issue, in the quest towards more equitable, diverse, sustainable and just built environments.
+She works on creative social practice with projects sited within the urban public realm, focusing on the connection between taste and class in architecture and urban design.
+Adriana collaborates with under-represented groups in partnership with community organisations, corporations, and business and service providers.
+Her research inspects the role of designers as taste-makers, forefronting taste as a key though usually subdued issue, when working towards more equitable, diverse and sustainable built environments.

 Her design-research focuses on the ethics of aesthetics and draws connections between notions of maintenance, ethics and joy in spatial practice.
-Adriana co-leads a user-focused practice called Spatial Events, where projects are advanced on the premise ‘minimum budget maximum impact’.
-Her design methodologies are based on detailed observations and subsequent re-codifications of traditional codes of practice in architecture and urban design.
+Adriana's projects are advanced on the premise ‘minimum budget maximum impact’.
+Her design methodologies are based on residency approaches that allow detailed observations of everyday dynamics on specific sites, and subsequent re-codifications of traditional codes of practice in architecture and urban design.

-Adriana contributed to the British Pavilion Catalogue of Practice for the Architecture Biennale 2021 with the text Reflecting on The Disappearing Garden, about her performance series The Disappearing Garden (2016-2018) sited in London’s Granary Square.
+Adriana is the author of the book Mending Privately Owned Public Spaces: Works on Taste and Spatial Practice, Routledge, 2026.
+She contributed to the British Pavilion Catalogue of Practice for the Architecture Biennale 2021 with the text Reflecting on The Disappearing Garden, about her performance series The Disappearing Garden (2016-2018) sited in London’s Granary Square.
 Her short essay Is Ornament a Crime? – Observations for architects on the Colombian Narco-aesthetics (2008) has been published in various languages, including Spanish and Farsi.
 Her panoramic installations Panorama of a Room (2005-2007) and Drawing the City (2004-2009) have been exhibited in Colombia, the UK and Poland.
-Adriana received her doctorate degree from UAL in 2021 with the project Taste Untold: Critical Performance Practice and Contemporary Public Space in 2021, passed with no amendments.
-In her more recent role as a subject leader on ethical practice for BA Architecture at Central Saint Martin's, Adriana has created The Ethical Table, a platform for furthering discussions, advancing agendas, developing curricula and making small scale projects on ethics in creative practice, with a focus on architecture and spatial practices.
+Adriana received her doctorate degree from UAL in 2021 with the project Taste Untold: Critical Performance Practice and Contemporary Public Space, passed with no amendments.
+In her role as a subject leader on ethical practice for BA Architecture at Central Saint Martin's, Adriana has created The Ethical Table, a platform for furthering discussions, advancing agendas, developing curricula and making small scale projects on ethics in creative practice, with a focus on education, architecture and spatial practice.